0xadada/0xadada.github.io/_posts/2019-04-16-the-city-and-the-freezing-of-life.md

 like Philidelphia opens us up to using spaces for daily life rather than being subjected to spaces that merely have real-estate-object value.

+_This was an excerpt from "The Society of The Spectacle: Elaborated" a forthcoming book by 0xADADA._

 ## References